TIDC Research Thrust: Transportation infrastructure monitoring and assessment for enhanced life.

 This project will enhance the transportation infrastructure durability as follows: Efficient condition assessment algorithm – The chemical-mechanical model proposed by this research will provide a theoretical, but computationally efficient algorithm for assessing the remaining structural strength of PC bridge girders.
 Data-driven decision-making – The vulnerability function for defining multiple damage states adopts the Bayesian framework, a data-driven method.
 The outcome can be customized improve the durability of PC bridges through effective structural repair.

-12/30/2019 We conducted laboratory accelerated corrosion test (ACT) on reinforced concrete (RC) cylinders (3” by 6”) for their pull-out test.
+December 30, 2019: We conducted laboratory accelerated corrosion test (ACT) on reinforced concrete (RC) cylinders (3” by 6”) for their pull-out test.
 Preliminary data for the pull-out test were developed.
-In addition, we conducted laboratory synthetic aperture radar (SAR) imaging of RC beams (6” by 6” by 39”) in order to develop condition assessment criteria for the field inspection of concrete bridges.